What is veterinary science?

 What do people who study veterinary science do after graduation?

-Once students have completed their university, there are some encouraging statistics.
-Most graduates get jobs as veterinary surgeons upon graduation.
-Moreover, starting salaries are much higher than average, at about £27,000.
-Unsurprisingly, the majority of work is in rural areas, although most towns and cities have many veterinary practices.
+Most graduates get jobs as veterinary surgeons upon graduation and starting salaries can be quite high.
+The majority of work is in rural areas, although most towns and cities have many veterinary practices.

 General practice vets are largely responsible for the prevention of disease and for the medical and surgical treatment of animals including household pets, zoo animals, farm animals and horses.
-Once working, many veterinary surgeons choose to further specialise their knowledge by studying for additional qualifications, such as certificates and diplomas offered in the UK by the RCVS.
-Important to note, it is a requirement of RCVS that all veterinary surgeons keep their skills and knowledge up to date throughout their careers.
+Once working, many veterinary surgeons choose to further specialise their knowledge by studying for additional qualifications.

-With the skills develop, trained vets can move into other industries, such as within veterinary teaching and research – whose role play a vital part in the advancement of understanding the field – government service, working within pharmaceutical companies, the armed forces, in international and overseas organisations and animal charities.
+With the skills you develop, trained vets can move into other industries, such as within veterinary teaching and research – which is vital in the advancement of understanding the field – government service, working within pharmaceutical companies, the armed forces, in international and overseas organisations and animal charities.